Coverage for your seasonal property

 A Basic Homeowner policy, which includes buildings and contents cover, is generally purchased when higher insurance limits are needed.
 Whereas a Residential Fire Policy offers Dwelling and Liability coverage.

 Whether you own a cottage or a cabin, contact an Allstate agent today to ensure your vacation home has the right coverage for you.

-Basic seasonal property policy coverage
+Basic seasonal house policy coverage*

-- Personal Property (Contents)
+Personal Property (Contents)

-- Additional Living Expenses
+Additional Living Expenses

-Your basic seasonal property policy would cover perils such as water damage and escape, vandalism, falling objects, glass, and theft.
+Your basic seasonal property policy would cover perils such as water damage and escape, fire, vandalism, falling objects, glass, and theft.

 Residential fire policy coverage

-- Detached Private Structures
+Detached Private Structures

-Your residential fire policy coverage also extends to other structures that are on your property but are separate from your home, like a detached garage, tool shed or fence.
+Your residential fire policy coverage also extends to other structures that are on your seasonal property but are separate from your home, like a detached garage, tool shed or fence.
 This coverage is also restricted to named perils only.